-Prohibition is still to be achieved in the home, alternative care settings, day care, schools, penal institutions and as a sentence for crime.
+Prohibition is still to be achieved in the home, some alternative care settings, day care, schools and penal institutions.

 Articles 54, 55 and 65 of the Criminal Code 1958 provide for “justifiable force” for the purpose of “correction” of a child.
 These provisions should be repealed and prohibition enacted of all corporal punishment in all settings, including the family home and all settings where adults have authority over children.

-Alternative care – Corporal punishment should be prohibited in all alternative care settings, including foster care, places of safety, emergency care, etc.
+Alternative care – Corporal punishment should be prohibited in all alternative care settings, including informal care, places of safety, emergency care, etc.

 Day care – Corporal punishment should be prohibited in all early childhood care (nurseries, crèches, children’s centres, etc) and all formal day care for older children (after-school childcare, childminding, day centres, etc).